Christmas break courses 02 – 06/01/2023

 Preparing students for the Gymnasium

 Porta mundi prepares students for both the 4-year as well as the 6-year Gymnasium.
 The lessons are based on our own course material, which is constantly adapted to current requirements, and are generally carried out on a one-to-one basis as a bespoke programme is more effective.
 Coaching sessions in small groups are possible on request.
 Exam preparation courses can be carried out on a one-to-one basis or in a group.
-From summer 2022, these classes will take place at our premises in Erlenbach – circumstances permitting.
+These classes will take place at our premises in Erlenbach – circumstances permitting.
 One-to-one lessons are mainly conducted online, but we can be flexible in this regard.

 Homework support and exam preparation

-From summer 2022, we will offer lessons that follow the school curriculum at our premises in Erlenbach.
+We offer lessons that follow the school curriculum at our premises in Erlenbach.
 These are scheduled to take place from 4 to 7 p.m. on Mondays, Tuesdays and Thursdays.
 During this time, students can focus on their homework, ask questions and prepare for upcoming exams while being supported by teachers.
 Porta mundi also provides additional material for students to work through at home.
 Small groups with a maximum of five students will generally be supported by two language and two maths teachers.